Construction Accidents in Ohio

-When a construction or industrial accident occurs, it is typically caused by someone not following procedure, and that procedure is usually backed up by a law.
+When construction or industrial accident occurs, it is typically caused by someone not following procedure, and that procedure is usually backed up by law.
 Oftentimes, the injured person is blamed for causing his or her own injury by shortcutting.
-Sometimes, horseplay by co-workers are to blame.
-Other times, the pressure by management to get the job back on schedule, or under budget are to blame for an accident.
+Sometimes, horseplay by co-workers is to blame.
+Other times, the pressure by management to get the job back on schedule or under budget is to blame for an accident.
 Still other times, companies or contractors do not follow the engineering plans, and disaster results, or the engineering plans were flawed from the beginning.
 The Titanic is an example of an engineering plan that was flawed from the beginning, and tragedy resulted.
 A simple search of YouTube will show numerous construction and industrial accidents occurring, most of which should and could have been prevented.

-One out of every 5 fatal accidents in private industry were in the construction industry alone.
-The leading causes of worker deaths were falls, followed by electrocution, struck by object, and caught-in/between something.
+One out of every 5 fatal accidents in private industry was in the construction industry alone.
+The leading causes of worker deaths were falls, followed by electrocution, struck by an object and caught in between something.
 These “Fatal Four” were responsible for more than half of all construction deaths.
-The employee may be blamed for falling, but an experienced attorney will know to look for proper guardrails that prevent falls, and proper tie offs, to catch someone who was working at an elevated location.
+The employee may be blamed for falling, but an experienced attorney will know to look for proper guardrails that prevent falls, and proper tie-offs, to catch someone who was working at an elevated location.

 25 Years of Experience in Construction Law

 Phillips Law Firm, Inc., has been handling construction and industrial cases for over 25 years in the same convenient location for our clients.
 Your case is not too complicated, and your injury is not too complex for us to present to a jury to get the best result for you.
 If you, your business or a loved one has been injured in any way related to a construction or industrial accident, and you believe someone else was the cause, we can help you.

 For an initial consultation, call 513-985-2500 or submit a contact form to get started.